 As part of the LCFF, school districts, county offices of education and charter schools are required to develop, adopt, and annually update a three-year Local Control and Accountability Plan (LCAP), beginning on July 1, 2014, using a template adopted by the California Board of Education (SBE).
 The LCAP is required to identify annual goals, specific actions, and measure progress for student subgroups across multiple performance indicators, including student academic achievement, school climate, student access to a broad curriculum, and parent engagement.
 School districts and charter schools are required to obtain parent and public input in developing, revising and updating LCAPs.

 The academic priorities must be aligned to the district’s spending plan.
-The local governing board must first approve the LCAP before adopting the annual district budget.
+The Board of Education must first approve the LCAP before adopting the annual district budget.
+The LCAP highlights actions funded with Local Control Funding Formula (LCFF) dollars from the State.
 County superintendents must review school district LCAPs and ensure alignment of projected spending, services, and goals.
 Charter school LCAPs will be reviewed by the chartering authority.
-COEs are required to provide technical assistance when they disapprove an LCAP.
+County Offices of Education’s are required to provide technical assistance when they disapprove an LCAP.
 The state Superintendent of Public Instruction may intervene if a school district or charter school fails to show improvement across multiple subgroups in three out of four consecutive years.